Updated September 4, 2020

 If you’re caring for geese, it’s very important that you know how to safely handle and hold each of them.
 Some geese are more receptive to being held than others, but many geese aren’t very fond of the experience.
 Each resident in your care might have their own special handling requirements depending on their breed and health needs.
 Regularly picking up a goose will help familiarize them with the experience and can help make stressful events like health concerns, separations, and relocations a little less nerve-wracking.

 Once safely in your grip, you can gently pet them (never stroking against their feather grain!) and talk to them softly in order to calm them down and make them more comfortable with human handling.
 There’s an optimal balance to be struck between holding them firmly, but not causing them injury.
-You always want the bird to be calm, not gasping or struggling under pressure, and feeling like they aren’t going to fall.
-If a goose is simply too stressed out to be held and rapidly breathing, you must set them down and let them calm down.
+You always want the bird to be calm, not gasping or struggling under pressure, and feeling confident they aren’t going to fall.
+If a goose is simply too stressed out to be held and rapidly, or open mouth breathing, you must set them down and let them calm down.

 Picking Up A Skittish Goose

 If a goose is fearful or confrontational, it can be better to approach and pick up the goose from behind, to keep their head a safe distance from your face.
 Geese have been known to nip at whatever’s closest, and a nip on the nose is not a pleasant experience for anyone involved!
-For these confrontational geese, rather than coming from a low angle, it’s better to approach them standing up with a straight back to prevent the likelihood that they’ll strike at you.
+For these fearful or confrontational geese, rather than coming from a low angle, it’s better to approach them standing up with a straight back to prevent the likelihood that they’ll strike at you.
 In some cases, you may need to use one of your hands to gently prevent them from getting close enough to bite you.
 With some individuals it can be helpful to have another set of hands available.

 Carrying A Goose

-To carry the goose, keep one hand securely under their rear end.
-If they aren’t pleased to be carried, you can gently keep a non-dominant hand on their neck to limit their range of motion, but you shouldn’t put too much pressure on their neck as it could very seriously injure them.
+To carry the goose, keep one hand securely under their keel.
+If they aren’t pleased to be carried, you can gently keep a hand near their neck or head to limit their range of motion, but you shouldn’t forcefully restrain their neck as it could very seriously injure them.
 You should always watch for any signs of distress, but it is especially important to pay extra attention to larger or health-compromised geese who may be more likely to have an adverse reaction to handing.
 These individuals should only be handled when absolutely necessary, and if moving them more than a very short distance, in many cases it will be less stressful to move them by placing them in an animal carrier rather than carrying them.

 Setting Down A Goose